3 October 2017

 - Providing information and advice through its website and its 24/7 811 phone Health Link

-As shown in the overall organization chart, AHS is run by the Alberta Health Services Board, a President/CEO and nine Vice Presidents, which are supported by various advisory councils as well as Internal Audit and ERM, Legal and Privacy, and Ethics Compliance offices.
-A summary of AHS activities, service usage and annual expenses can be found in the Alberta Health Services 2018-19 Annual Report.
+AHS is run by the Alberta Health Services Board, a President/CEO and nine Vice Presidents, which are supported by various advisory councils as well as Internal Audit and ERM, Legal and Privacy, and Ethics Compliance offices.
+A summary of AHS activities, service usage and annual expenses can be found in the Alberta Health Services 2019-20 Annual Report.

 For people with dementia and their caregivers, the most important AHS services include: